Loading...

 So when you're ready, let's begin with changes in velocity.

-Velocity is change in displacement divided by time.
+And we can express that as a simple equation like this, velocity is change in displacement divided by time.

-When we say that velocity is the rate of change of displacement or how much the displacement of the object changes every second.
+When we say that velocity is the rate of change of displacement, or how much the displacement of the object changes every second.

 So we can see two examples of that here.

-So after two seconds the displacement would've changed by 10 metres or we can have a velocity measured in kilometres an hour like this, two kilometres an hour means the displacement is changing by two kilometres every hour.
+Or we can have a velocity based in kilometers an hour like this, 2 kilometers an hour means the displacement is changing by 2 kilometers every hour.

-So let's practise calculating some velocities.
+So let's practice calculating some velocities.

-I've got a question and I'll answer it and then I'll ask you to do one.
+I've got a question, and I'll answer it, and then I'll ask you to do one.

 Calculate the velocity of the lorry.